St. Cabrini Home

-Saint Cabrini Home (formerly the Sacred Heart Orphan Asylum or the Sacred Heart Orphanage) was a non-profit organization in West Park, Ulster County, New York, serving youth with emotional or family difficulties.
+Saint Cabrini Home (formerly the Sacred Heart Orphan Asylum or the Sacred Heart Orphanage) was an American nonprofit organization in West Park, Ulster County, New York, serving youth with emotional or family difficulties.
 The home was established by Saint Frances Xavier Cabrini in 1890, and was closed in 2011.

 Founding

 Mother Cabrini, founder of the Missionary Sisters of the Sacred Heart of Jesus, traveled from Italy to New York City in 1889 with six of her Sisters, after Pope Leo XIII asked them to serve the burgeoning population of Italian emigrants to the United States.
 Within weeks of arriving in New York, the Sisters were caring for a small group of orphaned or unsupervised young girls in a donated Fifth Avenue apartment.

 Realizing that they needed a larger property, with land, to provide for the children, Cabrini purchased a property in rural West Park from the Society of Jesus (Jesuits) to serve as an orphanage for Italian immigrant girls.
 Because the Missionary Sisters of the Sacred Heart is a begging order, all properties purchased by the Sisters are and were funded through gifts and loans, and not the Catholic Church.
 The West Park property included a monastery and working farm.
 Having run their well dry, and believing there to be no water on the grounds, the Jesuits sold the property at a fraction of its worth.
 Cabrini envisioned digging for a spring that would provide enough water for the fledgling orphanage.
 Surprisingly, the spring, found just up the hill to the west of the main road, provides water to the campus to this day.

 Within weeks of opening the orphanage, the Sisters began accepting children with a variety of backgrounds from Poughkeepsie, Newburgh, Kingston, and other local communities.
 Archives from this period were maintained in a museum room on the campus.

 St. Cabrini Home served as the novitiate and United States home base for Mother Cabrini and her Sisters for decades.
 Upon her death in Chicago on December 22, 1917, Cabrini was buried at her beloved West Park campus, as per her wishes.
 Her body was exhumed and divided in 1933 as part of her canonization process.
 The major portion was transferred to the chapel of Mother Cabrini High School in New York City, and now rests in the St. Frances Xavier Cabrini Shrine adjoining the school.